 The season for lobsters, earlier considered to be a “poor man’s food”, is now in full swing.
 As the fishing season in Quebec lasts from end-April till July, we can make the most of it for our parties, right from Mother’s Day up until Canada Day.

-Originally published in the Journal de Montréal on October 6, 2012.
 Thanksgiving will be celebrated this Monday.
 If you are the traditional type, you probably enjoy a good meal with a nice turkey and cranberries.
 So here is a menu specially designed for this occasion.
 While respecting tradition, it is well suited to families today that are less numerous than before, and to the modern trend […]